caraya/personal-blog/content/blog/grid-template-areas.md

 }
 ```

-## When Should You Use Grid Template Areas?
+## When To Use Grid Template Areas?

 `grid-template-areas` shines in specific scenarios where clarity and structure are paramount.